What's the best way to speed up my iPhone? It's getting a bit old and starting to slow down.

 How to speed up a slow iPhone: Reallocate the memory

-The iPhone 6 and 6 Plus have 1GB memory, but older phones have even less.
+The iPhone 7 has 2GB memory, but older phones have even less.
 Apple doesn't make reallocating this RAM type memory easy but there is a way you can do this and therefore speed up your iPhone.

 Download the free Battery Doctor app.
 We use this primarily to reallocate our memory on our iPhone.
 If you find that you're using up lots of memory, tap 'Boost' and watch as the app reallocates the memory and helps speed up your phone.
 It’s worth noting that the app doesn’t openly advertise the feature on its App Store page, but once its downloaded, it can be accessed via the Memory tab.